-In FY 2016, the MPO will conduct an EJ population transportation needs assessment and update the Public Involvement Plan (PPP).
+In FY 2016, the MPO conducted an EJ population transportation needs assessment for traditionally underserved populations within the planning area.

 PART I - RVMPO Functions

 Task 1.0 Program Management

 Funding Source: FHWA MPO Planning Funds, \$172,000

 Description:

 This task involves the coordination of all MPO activities necessary for day-to-day operations such as; program oversight, coordination of the Policy Committee, Public Advisory Council and Technical Advisory Committee, public participation, and RVMPO participation in statewide planning efforts.
 Also included are organizational activities that provide for in-house program management, financial accounting, and informational updates for RVMPO committees, member jurisdictions, agencies and the public.
 Day-to-day activities such as purchases of materials and services, staff management and training are also included here.